August 9, 2009

 This theory caused an uproar in transgender circles.
 Lawrence find this, for some reason, surprising.
 I do not.

-The sexless transgendered
+The sexless transgender

 It is argued that many transgender persons found that this undermined their legitimacy vis-a-vis the doctors, and that they would not get surgery if they admitted they found feminization to be sexually arousing.